MarcoParola/improve_classifier_via_segment/doc/README.md

 ## Datasets and datamodules

-## Deep learning models implemented for each experiments
+## Deep learning models implemented for each experiment

 ## Configuration handling